 At a Glance

-- As the world braces itself for a potential global recession, decision-makers at significant chemical companies are looking for ways to realign their operational and manufacturing strategies to be able to sustain and grow.
+- As the world braces itself from COVID-19 recovery, decision-makers at significant chemical companies are looking for ways to realign their operational and manufacturing strategies to be able to sustain and grow.

 - Liquidity and capital resources impact the business, causing financial pain areas for the chemical industry.

-- The industry is also facing problems due to disrupted global supply chains, labor shortage, dwindling demands for one industry and growing demands for others, and many more such issues.
+- The industry has also faced challenges due to disrupted global supply chains, labor shortage, dwindling demands for one industry and growing demands for others, and many more issues.

-- With the strategic overhaul, reinvention of smart factories, investment in automation, and other robust enterprise software, the chemical industry can turn the tide during this pandemic.
+- With the strategic overhaul, reinvention of smart factories, investment in automation, and other robust enterprise software, the chemical industry can turn the tide.

 Like almost every other industry, the chemical industry encountered unplanned hassles in 2020 due to the Coronavirus global pandemic.
 Practically every department in chemical companies has experienced the ripple effects of a market slowdown.
 Things are still uncertain in terms of the supply chain’s stability, workforce capacity, changes in global trade regulations, etc.

-Approximately 41% in the chemical industry are concerned about the effects of Covid-19 on the workforce and reduction on prod.
+Approximately 41% in the chemical industry are concerned about the effects of Covid-19 on workforce and reduction in production.

 Approximately 23% are looking at disrupted supplies are a red flag.

-While an imminent global recession and massive disruption in the way businesses operate seem inevitable, the chemical industry can take advantage of certain factors like:
+While global supply chain disruption has impacted businesses, the chemical industry can take advantage of certain factors like:

 - Increased demand for raw material required for hygiene products and sanitizers across the globe.